arthursobrosa/education/README.md

 </p>

 #### - Delegates will be used to connect a ViewController to a View;
-#### - Since a View cannot contain any business logics, it will delegate any non-visual stuff to a ViewController;
+#### - Since a View cannot contain any business logics, it will delegate any non-visual tasks to a ViewController;

 ---